Preparing for Test Day

 - A security breach has been identified (such as, but not limited to, copying information, other persons present in the testing room, or copyright infringement).

 In all of these instances, examinees will not be entitled to a refund and their results will be withheld.
-In the instances where a security breach has been identified, examinees will not be allowed to retake CELBAN and Touchstone Institute reserves the right to report the misconduct to the NNAS and other regulatory licensing bodies across Canada.
+In the instances where a security breach has been identified, examinees will not be allowed to retake CELBAN and Touchstone Institute reserves the right to report the misconduct to regulatory licensing bodies across Canada.

 Unforeseen Technical Errors